kaylantran/csc436labs/LockedIn/README.md

 *While the project was meant to utilize Jetpack Compose, due to time constraints and existing View-based implementation, I decided to focus on delivering a functional and stable app.

-I understand how Compose would be applied using @Composable functions, State, LaunchedEffect, and Scaffold.
+I understand that state in Compose should be managed using remember, mutableStateOf, and ViewModel state hoisting.
+My existing ViewModel uses LiveData for timer values, which would be replaced by mutableStateOf in Compose.
+Navigation between screens would be handled using NavHost() and NavController instead of FragmentContainerView, and I would use composables like Scaffold, Bottom Navigation, and IconButton for UI structure.
+Finally, I used SharedPreferences for persistence, but modern Compose-based apps use Jetpack DataStore.